We include products we think are useful for our readers. If you buy through links on this page, we may earn a small commission. Here’s our process.

 These daily disposable lenses are made from silicone hydrogel, (in this case, comfilcon A) which allows oxygen to freely pass through to your corneas, which may increase comfort.

-They have a 56 percent water content, so they’re naturally hydrating.
+They have a 56% water content, so they’re naturally hydrating.
 These lenses also provide UV protection.

 These lenses are daily disposables.